Illinois Gov. JB Pritzker released a five-stage reopening plan for the state on May 5.

-This tool, presented in collaboration with WBEZ Chicago, allows you to search an address to see which region it’s in and the current phase of that region.
-It also lays out what these phases will look like — what’s open, what’s restricted and who’s encouraged to work from home.
+This tool, presented in collaboration with WBEZ, allows you to search an address to see which region it’s in and the current phase of that region.
+It also lays out what these phases look like — what’s open, what’s restricted and who’s encouraged to work from home.

 Note: Illinois is a home rule state, which means many municipalities, such as Chicago, may set their own stricter reopening guidelines.
-Municipalities may not set guidelines that are less stringent than the state’s, though there are several pending legal challenges to the governor’s order.
+Municipalities may not set guidelines that are less stringent than the state’s.

 Mapping services generously provided by Mapbox.